While the government is shutdown, FRAC’s advocacy efforts continue

 Take Action:

 Individuals – Use the FRAC Action Network to easily send a pre-populated email, or craft your own, to your Members of Congress.
-Use and share the FRAC-led letter signed by nearly 400 organizations that urges Congress its nearly 30-year bipartisan commitment to fully fund WIC.
+Use and share the FRAC-led letter signed by nearly 400 organizations that urges Congress to continue its nearly 30-year bipartisan commitment to fully fund WIC.

-New Resource – Connecting Families to WIC: A Practical Toolkit for Health Care Providers
+Connecting Families to WIC: A Practical Toolkit for Health Care Providers

 Developed by Kimberly Montez, MD, MPH, FAAP, and Kofi Essel, MD, MPH, FAAP, in partnership with FRAC, Connecting Families to WIC: A Practical Toolkit for Health Care Providers, is designed to help health care professionals more effectively identify and address gaps in participation in the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC).